-Underpinning all of Wild Futures’ work in conservation, campaigning and rehabilitation is our education work.
-We believe that the only way to achieve conservation goals is by ensuring open communication channels are maintained with all of our audiences and by educating people on the issues surrounding our work.
+Underpinning all of Wild Futures’ work in primate welfare and conservation is our education work.
+We believe that education is vital in changing things for the better, so we ensure that we maintain open communication channels with all of our audiences, in order to educate people on the issues surrounding our work.

 Our audiences include the general public, central and local government, other conservation organisations, over 30,000 annual visitors to our Sanctuary and school, youth and adult education establishments.